Philippines begins clean-up after monsoon rains kill scores

 Six provinces near Manila were placed under a state of calamity, including the key rice-growing provinces of Bataan, Bulacan and Pampanga.

-The farm department estimates the damage so far to crops, mainly rice, at 167.9 million pesos.
-(Reporting by Manuel Mogato; Editing by Nick Macfie)
+The farm department estimates the damage so far to crops, mainly rice, at 167.9 million pesos ($4.02 million).

 NEW DELHI The cabinet approved a plan on Wednesday to publicly list state-owned Indian Renewable Energy Development Agency (IREDA) to fund its ambitious renewable energy development programmes.